Visit Winchester Logo

 Winchester College

 One of the oldest schools in the country, Winchester College, opens its doors to reveal stunning medieval buildings, beautiful courtyards, and a wealth of history dating back to its foundation in 1382.
-Book for an Archive Tour, War Cloisters Tour or Fellow's Library Tour on 13 September, or take advantage of the Treasury’s extended opening.
-There will also be family-friendly crafting and a science activity tent.
+Book for an Archive Tour, or Fellow's Library Tour on 18 September, or take advantage of the Treasury’s extended opening hours.

 More Winchester Heritage Open Day events